 - How can I advance my career in finance?

 Most importantly, however, you likely want to know what steps you can take today that will help you land a role in this lucrative field.
-Below, we offer some guidance for aspiring financial analysts hoping to define their careers and set themselves up to be a leader in the modern financial world.
+Below, we explore what financial analysts do, as well as offer some guidance for aspiring financial analysts hoping to define their careers and set themselves up to be leaders in the modern financial world.

-The duties that financial analysts perform have the ability to shape the direction of an organization’s strategic plans, making the role of the financial analyst one of the most important behind-the-scenes positions in any company.
-For example, daily tasks for a financial analyst can have a profound impact on risk management, financial forecasts, and company-wide investments.
+The duties of financial analysts have the ability to shape the direction of an organization’s strategic plans, making the role of the financial analyst one of the most important behind-the-scenes positions in any company.
+Daily tasks for a financial analyst can have a profound impact on risk management, financial forecasts, and company-wide investments.

-The BLS found that there were more than 300,000 financial analysts employed in the U.S. as of 2018, and estimates that there will be roughly 20,300 new financial analyst positions added to the job market by 2028.
-This represents a growth of roughly 6 percent, and will result in a number of open positions will need to be filled by qualified applicants.
+In addition to competitive pay, aspiring financial analysts can also expect a positive job outlook.
+The BLS found that there were more than 300,000 financial analysts employed in the U.S. as of 2018, and estimates that there will be roughly 20,300 new financial analyst positions added to the job market by 2028, a growth rate of 6 percent.
+This imminent growth means there will soon be a high demand for qualified job applicants.

 Download Our Value of a Bachelor’s Degree Infographic